 You don’t need to worry about technology or detail in these documents- let your imagination run free!
 The DHG committee will review the applications for interest and viability, and facilitate the coordination of technology.
 The committee will select up to three projects for funding.
 More information is available on the application website.
 The committee is eager to see what you come up with!

-This post was written by Glori Hinck, an Instructional Designer for the St. Thomas E-Learning and Research (STELAR) Center at the University of St. Thomas in St. Paul, Minn.
+This post was written by Eric Tornoe, Associate Director of Research and High-Performance Computing with the St. Thomas E-Learning and Research (STELAR) Center at the University of St. Thomas in St. Paul, Minn.
 To learn more about this topic, please visit our website at www.stthomas.edu/stelar or email us at firstname.lastname@example.org.